Soda Bread Recipe

 I had never baked soda bread until Rosie gave me this recipe from an old recipe book by Theodora Fitzgibbon on traditional Irish food.

 Quick To Make Homemade Bread

-Rosie, like me, likes to bake all her own bread and baulks if she runs out and has to buy some from a shop.
-Soda bread is much faster to make than yeast bread and certainly makes a change too – so it’s good to add to my bread-making repetoire
+Rosie likes to bake all her own bread and doesn’t like it if she runs out and has to buy some from a shop.
+Soda bread is much faster to make than yeast bread and certainly makes a change too – so it’s good to add to my bread-making repertoire

 Soda bread gives you a quick to make alternative to yeast bread, as well as being a robust, tasty and excellent bread in its own right

 Soda bread became popular in Ireland in the mid 1800s.
 It uses bicarbonate of soda as a raising agent instead of yeast and uses ordinary baking flour rather than strong bread flour.
 Because it does not use yeast, soda bread is much quicker to make since there is no ‘proving’ time as with yeast bread.
 Soda bread also traditionally uses buttermilk – conveniently a by-product of butter making (hence the name).
 There is therefore no butter in buttermilk and it is very low in fat.
 Nowadays though, the butter milk bought from the supermarkets is cultured.

 Soda bread can be made from white bread – or a mix of white bread and wholemeal as the one in the picture.
 Which one to go for depends on your taste and your store cupboard.
 It is a very robust bread and goes very well with soups and stews.